 Similarly, cross-spectra can be generalized to cross-spectrograms, coherences to coherograms, etc. All are readily calculable, with the correct normalizations, units, error bars, etc., in Chronux.

 Generally, these quantities are calculated with the start time $\tau$ stepping through the data, and a fixed Q. Larger Q enables greater frequency resolution ( $2\pi M/Q$ ) and/or higher precision (M at the same frequency resolution), but lower time resolution (1/Q)- a tradeoff that cannot be avoided.
-Results are typically displayed as a "spectrogram", Linear Systems: Black Boxes and Beyond, 33 of 35 and then convolves it with the signal at all start positions, and with all scales:
+Results are typically displayed as a "spectrogram",

 A nice aspect of this is that non-overlapping estimates (frequencies separated by $(2\pi M/Q)$ , or start times separated by Q) are approximately statistically independent, since tapers that start at separate times are orthogonal, and tapers at the same time are also orthogonal.

+Wavelets

-Wavelets "Wavelets" are another approach to time-frequency analysis.
+"Wavelets" are another approach to time-frequency analysis.
 Briefly, one first chooses a "mother wavelet" M(t)